Medicare Part B Costs, Premium & Deductible for 2023

 But Part B coverage isn’t exclusive to Original Medicare; you’ll receive at least the same benefits with Medicare Advantage (Part C).
 It replaces Original Medicare (Part A & B), but offers the same Part A and B benefits or coverage as Original Medicare.
 Along with receiving Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage.

-What does Medicare Part B cover exactly?
+What Does Medicare Part B Cover Exactly?

 Medicare Part B generally covers the medical treatments you receive.
 But Part B won’t cover everything — your treatments or services must either be: